Thousands drenched in red in Spain’s ‘Tomatina’ battle

 BUÑOL, Spain (AP) — More than 20,000 people pelted each other with ripe tomatoes Wednesday in the annual “Tomatina” street battle in a town in eastern Spain that has become a major tourist attraction.

-The party saw 145 tons of tomatoes offloaded from six trucks into crowds packing Buñol’s streets for the midday hour-long battle.
+The party saw 145 tons of tomatoes offloaded from six trucks into crowds packing Buñol’s streets for the midday, hourlong battle.

 The fight left participants and the surrounding streets awash in red pulp.